kapshaul/LLM-finetune-vuln-detection/README.md

 ## Overview

-The original research utilized LoRA, a technique that involves adding adapters within layers for fine-tuning.
-During this process, the original model parameters are `frozen`, and only the adapters are trained, making the training process more cost-effective.
+The original research utilized `LoRA`, a technique that involves adding adapters within layers for fine-tuning.
+During this process, the original model parameters are *frozen*, and only the adapters are trained, making the training process more cost-effective.

-Additionally, in our project, we adopted QLoRA, which first quantizes the large language model (LLM) to a `4-bit float`, significantly reducing its size and making it more manageable.
+Additionally, in our project, we adopted `QLoRA`, which first quantizes the large language model (LLM) to a *4-bit float*, significantly reducing its size and making it more manageable.
 After quantization, the LoRA technique is applied.
-The 13B-WizardCoder model, originally around `26GB` in size and likely requiring more than `30GB` of VRAM, is reduced to approximately `7GB` after quantization.
+The 13B-WizardCoder model, originally around *26 GB* in size and likely requiring more than *30 GB* of VRAM, is reduced to approximately *7 GB* after quantization.

 <div align="center">